 Brewing beer requires water.
 A lot of water.
 This is because the chief ingredients (hops, malts, and barley) soak up so much water in the brewing process, creating the three principles byproducts of brewing: spent grain, spent yeast, and trub (a sludgy mix of yeast and plant particulates).
 While these byproducts aren’t good for the city’s wastewater system, they are good for flora, fauna, and farmers.

-We’ve partnered with Hoffman’s Farm & Greenhouse and St. Stephen’s Community Center to keep our spent grain and yeast from going down the drain, and we’re developing more methods to divert our trub as well.
+We’ve partnered with Hoffman’s Farm & Greenhouse and Ohio State’s Waterman Farms to keep our spent grain and yeast from going down the drain, and we’re developing more methods to divert our trub as well.

 While spent grain is no good for drains, it is good for cattle (read: happy cows).
-We’ve been working with Hoffman’s Farm & Greenhouse since we opened.
-Everyday, sometimes twice a day, they drive out to our building and pick up 1300 to 2600 lbs of spent grain, and haul it back to their farm in Hilliard, OH, where it becomes a feast for many happy black angus bovine.
-And though we do love happy cows, we also love happy chicks, which is why we divert a small amount of spent grain for the lovely baby hens over at St. Stephen’s Project Aquastar.
+We’ve been working with Hoffman’s Farm & Greenhouse since we opened, and this partnership continued throughout 2018.
+Everyday, sometimes twice a day, they drive out to our building and pick up thousands of pounds of spent grain, and haul it back to their farm in Hilliard, OH, where it becomes a feast for many happy black angus bovine.